top of page

 4. The last year at school is spent working on a Transition Plan - trying out suitable activities, programmes and opportunities, that are available in the wider community.

-5. When you leave school, the ORS funding package from the MoE moves across to MSD to fund a Vocation Centre or day programme for 3 days a week.
+5. When they leave school, their ORS funding package from the MoE moves across to MSD to fund a Vocation Centre or day programme for 3 days a week.

 6. Once your child has left school, you can use Individualised Funding (IF) to fund staff & activities, to support any shortfalls in daily activities.

 7. Enabling Good Lives is the new approach for planning a better, person-centred life.
-But this flexible funding model has not yet rolled out nation-wide.
+We can all follow the approach, but the 'system change' (flexible funding model) is still limited to certain regions in the country and has not yet rolled out nation-wide.

 In the past, choices were limited to either keeping your child at home or placing them in a residential group home.
 Today, MANY more creative options can also be considered.
 Depending on what part of the country you live in, what gender your child is, your financial circumstances, your family traditions and dynamics, etc. you can help craft a better future for your child.
 With support, you can create a flexible plan that has your adult child at the centre.